EarthSciTech/SimBatch/README.md

 📁 Report generation of end-time and time-series outputs in clean CSV format

-🧪 Customizable decision variables via VARIABLES.INC with bounds and units
+🧪 Customisable decision variables via VARIABLES.INC with bounds and units

 ⏱️ Parallel execution with user-defined concurrency (optional)